data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 ## Analysis: Sentiment analysis

 Now that we have a sense of the most frequently appearing words, it's time to explore some questions in our tweets dataset.
 Let's imagine that we're education consultants trying to learn about the community surrounding the TidyTuesday data visualization ritual.
-We know from the first part of our analysis that the token "dataviz" appeared frequently relative to other words, so maybe we can explore that further.
+We know from the first part of our analysis that the token "dataviz" (a short name for data visualization) appeared frequently relative to other words, so maybe we can explore that further.
 A good start would be to see how the appearance of that token in a tweet is associated with other positive words.

 We'll need to use a technique called sentiment analysis to get at the "positivity" of words in these tweets.
 Sentiment analysis tries to evaluate words for their emotional association.
 If we analyze words by the emotions they convey, we can start to explore patterns in large text datasets like our `tokens` data.